Wednesday, March 26, 2014

 - Serve immediately, garnished with white and/or black sesame seeds.

-Baby Bok Choy is a rich source of vitamins C, A and K.
+Baby Bok Choy is a rich source of vitamins C, A and K. |

-A mix of black and white sesame seed would make for a colorful presentation
+A mix of black and white sesame seed would make for a colorful presentation in this quick sauté of Asian-style vegetables. |

 Note to vegan chef: if the stem is thick you might consider slicing it for quicker cooking.